Bhuvanjeet/Credit-Card-Fraud-Detection/README.md

 https://www.kaggle.com/mlg-ulb/creditcardfraud

-Download the dataset in .csv format and name it as 'creditcard.csv' and save it where 'card_fraud.ipynb' file is cloned.
+Download the dataset in .csv format and name it as 'creditcard.csv' and save it where 'card_fraud_revised.ipynb' file is cloned.

 ## Project Overview